There are NO stupid questions where your safety and animals are concerned. Actually, there are no stupid questions when one is seeking knowledge.

 I'm glad you seem to have a handle on the problem.

-Feel free to put ANYTHING horse related on the list, tack searches, for sales, whatever.
+Feel free to put ANYTHING horse related on the group, tack searches, for sales, whatever.
+However, the distances between the group posters and readers makes buying and selling horse stuff kind of involved.

 Click here to check out my very reasonably priced DVD inventory covering many of the subjects featured on my site's pages in greater depth.